 Planning Board member Bob Joyce has submitted a complaint to the state alleging the Board of Selectmen violated the Open Meeting Law Monday night.

-Joyce said a meeting was held Monday night in which neighbors of the proposed Center Fire Station on Billerica Road were invited to hear the presentation and offer objections.
+Joyce said a meeting was held Monday night in which neighbors of the proposed Center Fire Station on Billerica Road were invited to and offer objections.
 Joyce said the meeting was attended by "several Permanent Building Committee members, four members of the Board of Selectmen," Fire Chief Mike Curran and Town Manager Paul Cohen.

 Joyce argues that the public is not privy to whatever testimony was heard from the residents, which the Board of Selectmen will use in the future to make decisions.